giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 ### Scale up and distribute workloads

-Make sure you have 2 or more replicas for al your deployments.
+Make sure you have 2 or more replicas for all your deployments.
 For critical components you might want to go with more than just the bare minimum of 2.

 You can adjust this depending on your environments, e.g. running 2-3 replicas in `DEV`, and 5 or more in `PROD`.